Cyclones in Bhutan

 category 4

-The cyclone did not make direct landfall.
+The cyclone did not make direct landfall in Bhutan.
 On May 4th, 2019 at 6:00 pm it had the shortest distance at about 188 km south of Panbang in Shemgang.

 These evaluations are based on data from the National Centers for Environmental Information of the National Oceanic and Atmospheric Administration (NOAA).
 Individual data have been summarized or translated.